pwnmaphone/Bootstrap-G3n3sis_/README.md

 ~ iOS 17 is obviously not supported (for now).

+* Credit to the devs of Serotonin for the hooker dylibs, and private headers
+* Credit to those who found the launchd hack (iOS 16)!

 ## Building

 If you do not have MacOS, check the FAQ in the Usage section of this README to build with GitHub Actions instead.